 What happens at the national conventions?

-In recent decades, the national conventions have been mostly ceremonial, simply ratifying the candidate who has already secured the support of a majority of delegates.
+In recent decades, the national conventions have been mostly ceremonial, simply ratifying the candidate who has secured the support of a majority of delegates.
 They are generally organized as media events to highlight the presidential and vice presidential nominees, party leaders, and rising stars.
 Over a period of three to four days, speeches and videos promoting the party’s message are interwoven with official business, including the appointment of committee members, and ratification of party rules, credentials, and policy platforms.

 However, in the rare presidential election cycle in which a clear frontrunner for either party does not emerge during the primary and caucus process, which last occurred in 1952, several rounds of voting at the national convention may be needed to crown a nominee.
 Pledged delegates are generally required to vote for a specific candidate in the first ballot (unpledged are not), but they may be allowed to vote for any candidate in subsequent ballots.